Allegheny-Computer-Science-Thesis-2021/course-materials/CODE_OF_CONDUCT.md

 ### Passing the defense

 If a student passes the Thesis defense, it is possible that their reader(s) will suggest minor revisions to documents.
 It is the student's responsibility to consider and implement changes appropriate to the nature of feedback received.
 Not addressing reader concerns in final documents may adversely affect the evaluation of the quality of the project, resulting in a lower letter grade.

+#### "Conditional" passage

+In some cases, the changes required by faculty review of student work require significant revision and labor, but not so much so that student work is considered as "not passing."
+In these cases, a student's readers may come up with certain contingencies that must be fulfilled before judging a project to have passed the defense.

+Should a student require these follow-up interventions, their First Reader will open an issue on the student's thesis repository containing the requested revisions.
+Once a student makes these revisions, and they have been accepted by a student's readers, the student will be notified that they have passed their defense.

 ### Not passing the thesis defense